 Such an image is known as a memento mori (remember you must die), a reminder to us all of the inevitability of death.

-A good example can be found in the church of Santa Maria del Popolo.
-The funerary monument of the Roman architect Giovanni Battista Gisleni (1600-72) is made up of his portrait inscribed 'NEQUE HIC VIVUS'.
-Underneath are two medallions; one of a chrysalis inscribed 'IN NIDULO MEO MORIAR; the other of an emerging butterfly inscribed UT PHOENIX MULTIPLICATO DIES.
-While below is a skeleton wrapped in a white winding-sheet and the inscription 'NEQUE ILLIC MORTVVS'.
+A good example of a memento mori can be found in the church of Santa Maria del Popolo.
+The funerary monument of the Roman architect Giovanni Battista Gisleni (1600-72) is made up of his portrait with the inscription 'NEQUE HIC VIVUS' (Neither living here), and the marble sculpture of a skeleton wrapped in a white winding-sheet with the inscription 'NEQUE ILLIC MORTVVS' (Neither dead there).

 Search Walks in Rome: